TeamTriforceUK/triforce-telemetry/docs/serial.md

 | START_BYTE | BACKSPACE       | 127 | 0x7F |
 | END_BYTE   | CARRIAGE RETURN | 13  | 0x0D |

-This allows the serial interface to be used by humans as well as the microcontrollers (all charcters used are accessible using a standard keyboard).
+This allows the serial interface to be used by humans as well as the microcontrollers (all characters used are accessible using a standard keyboard).

 ## LPC1768 to ESP8266